hpccsystems-solutions-lab/EntertainmentData/README.md

 (B) Display the first 50 songs by "Alternative Rock" genre and then count the total

-(C) How many songs was releaseded by "Sting" in 1985?
+(C) How many songs was released by "Sting" in 1985?

 (D) How many artists sang the song "Yesterday"?
 Display all songs and the total count.